 Some refactoring of the IFR implementation was carried out in Orbix 3.3 SP 5 that affects repository storage.
 These changes affect the internal representation of the IFR repository.
-With the new IFR it is possible to continue using the existing IFR repository.
-However, if you start using the new IFR and need to revert back to the older versions (that is pre 3.3 SP 4) the IFR repository needs to be depopulated up and repopulated using the original IDL files or a backup of the old repository.
-IONA recommends that you back up your IFR repository before installing any service pack after Orbix 3.3 SP 5.
+It is possible to continue using the existing IFR repository with the new IFR.
+However, if you start using the new IFR and need to revert back to the older versions (pre 3.3 SP 4) the IFR repository needs to be depopulated and repopulated using the original IDL files or a backup of the old repository.
+It is recommended that you back up your IFR repository before installing any service pack after Orbix 3.3 SP 5.

-Use of IT_MASK_SIGTERM, IT_MASK_SIGQUIT and IT_MASK_SIGINT
+IT_MASK_SIGTERM, IT_MASK_SIGQUIT and IT_MASK_SIGINT

-In regard to the use of configuration variables IT_MASK_SIGTERM, IT_MASK_SIGQUIT, IT_MASK_SIGINT to mask the asynchronous signals (SIGTERM, SIGQUIT, SIGINT) and IT_MASK_SIGUSRI, IT_MASK_SIGUSR2 to mask the user signals (SIGUSRI, SIGUSR2) in Orbix internal threads, do not use the method setConfigValue() to set these variables.
+The IT_MASK_SIGTERM, IT_MASK_SIGQUIT, IT_MASK_SIGINT configuration variables are used to mask asynchronous signals (SIGTERM, SIGQUIT, SIGINT).
+While IT_MASK_SIGUSR1 and IT_MASK_SIGUSR2 are used to mask the user signals (SIGUSR1, SIGUSR2).
+In Orbix internal threads. do not use the setConfigValue() method to set these variables.